tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 `fontWeight={600}` is not applied to TextInput
 -----------------------------------------------

-error occurs if Gill Sans font is used only - setting font weight works with `Text` and when default font is used instead.
+the error occurs if Gill Sans font is used only - setting font weight works with `Text` and when default font is used instead.

 **solution**